 What clean books mean for cash flow forecasting

 “Clean books” gets thrown around a lot, but what does it actually mean?
 At its core, clean books are financial records that are accurate, current, and consistently maintained.
-They’re ready to support real-time decisions—not just annual tax filing.
+They’re ready to support real-time decisions, financial forecasting, and financial planning—not just annual tax filing.

 Three components define forecast-ready books: